 What is Perimenopause?

 Perimenopause is the stage in a woman’s reproductive life that begins several years before menopause.
 The ovaries will gradually begin to produce less estrogen.
 This usually starts when women are in their 40s, but can start even earlier.
 In the last one to two years of perimenopause, estrogen production declines rapidly.
 At this stage is when many women experience menopausal symptoms.
-Are you going through Perimenopause?
-Take our free online assessment below to help you find out.

 What is Menopause?

 Often referred to as “the change of life,” menopause is a normal phase during which a woman’s menstrual period ceases.
 On average, this typically occurs around the age of 51, although some women experience menopause in their 40s or later in their 50s.

 Women can still be menstruating and fertile as the symptoms of menopause begin during the perimenopause stage, it is important for women to contact their health care provider before their periods completely stop.
 Some common symptoms of perimenopause that women may experience are:

 - Hot flashes

 - Breast tenderness

 - Decreased libido (sex drive)

 - Irregular periods; lighter/less frequent periods including skipping